• Skip to primary navigation

 “We will see, I may be getting close to being done maybe considering this equal, but again you were never going to get away with those things,” he told her.
 He said he loved her, but was “still going to do horrible things to you.”
 He laughed when she told him she didn’t want him to hurt her–especially on Mother’s Day.

-The alleged rape was not reported until last Tuesday, as Flagler County Sheriff’s deputies were investigating another disturbance at Ryan residence.
+The alleged rape was not reported until last Tuesday, as Flagler County Sheriff’s deputies were investigating another disturbance at the Nelson residence.
 The woman had called authorities to report that the night before, the couple got into an argument that escalated to the point that he she saw “stars” as he struck her head repeatedly, put his hands around her neck and threw her against the front door.
 She alleged he told her that “he wouldn’t hesitate to violently remind her who’s in charge when she gets an attitude or gets out of line.”

 The couple’s son, who is autistic, witnessed the entire episode.
 The child’s mother told authorities that Nelson had been becoming more aggressive with their child and their was abusing their dog, a German shepherd.
 She told authorities she had a nine-minute audio recording of him “making verbal threats and statements to [her], advising her if she ever leaves him, he will kill her, if she ever calls the cops, he will kill the cops as well and if she ever takes him to court that he will kill the judge.”